calugo/calugo.github.io/content/posts/Microtubules!---Cortical-networks-feature-extraction./index.md

 <div style="text-align: justify">

 The figure above shows a masked frame, this needs to be applied to every frame.
-In order to apply the mask with the present approach we need to apply something like:
+This can be done as follows:

+First, generate a polygon object and store all the inner points in a list.

 ```
 coords=[(i,j) for i,j in zip(list(X),list(Y))]